Developmental toxicity: Fetal alcohol syndrome (FAS)

 Fetal alcohol spectrum disorders (FASD) is a term that constitutes the set of conditions that can occur in a person whose mother drank alcohol during the course of pregnancy.
 These effects can include physical and cognitive problems.
 FASD patient usually has a combination of these problems.
 Extent of effect depends on exposure frequency, dose and rate of ethanol elimination from amniotic fluid.
+Research indicates that ethanol interferes with critical cell signaling pathways, leading to altered brain structure and function, particularly affecting the corpus callosum, hippocampus, and cerebellum.
 FAS disrupts normal development of the fetus, which may cause certain developmental stages to be delayed, skipped, or immaturely developed.
 Since alcohol elimination is slow in a fetus than in an adult and the fact that they do not have a developed liver to metabolize the alcohol, alcohol levels tend to remain high and stay in the fetus longer.
 Birth defects associated with prenatal exposure to alcohol can occur in the first three to eight weeks of pregnancy before a woman even knows that she is pregnant.